 Creamer potatoes from The Little Potato Company potatoes are so easy to work with, no washing is required as they come prewashed.
 No peeling is needed as they have thin delicious skins.
 Cooking with these Little potatoes is fast and easy for any night of the week but can also be something very special like this amazing side dish.
 Want to take it low and slow on the weekend?
-Try our very easy Garlic Herb Smoked Potatoes, Homemade Pierogi Casserole, or a traditional dish from the Canary Islands called Wrinkled Potatoes.
+Try our very easy Slow Cooker Sausage and Potatoes, Garlic Herb Smoked Potatoes, Slow Cooker Roast Beef with Potatoes and Carrots, Homemade Pierogi Casserole, or a traditional dish from the Canary Islands called Wrinkled Potatoes.

 How Do You Make Roasted Potatoes Crispy?

 The secret is simple, just add the Little potatoes to some cornstarch.
 This will let them crisp up like crazy!
 For some added flavor, we also toss with olive oil, garlic powder, Kosher salt, and pepper and that is all it takes.